We are pleased to announce that poster presenters will be available as a on-demand offering at the Virtual National Assembly.

 - To ensure conformity on the computers that will be used, please Google “fonts common to Mac and PC” and only use those fonts.

-- Please submit your completed poster online no later than August 7, 2020.
-When uploading your file, please name the document using your last name as the beginning of the file name and save the document as a .PPT or .PPTX file.
+- Please submit your completed poster online no later than August 21, 2020.
+When emailing your completed poster, please name the document using your last name as the beginning of the file name.

 Avoid Common Mistakes